godotengine/godot-docs/tutorials/matrices_and_transforms.rst

 .. image:: /img/tutomat5.png

-Let's call the 3 vectors "X", "Y" and "Origin", and let's also overimpose them over the ship so it makes more sense:
+Let's call the 3 vectors "X", "Y" and "Origin", and let's also superimpose them over the ship so it makes more sense:

 .. image:: /img/tutomat6.png